Aravindhakumar-M/Greenguard/DC Motor Controller/README.md

 ## Usage

-1. Start a ROS environment on your Raspberry Pi.
+1. Run the ROS master: `roscore`.

-2. Run the Python script using the following command:
+2. Run the script using the `rosrun` command, assuming you have the necessary permissions:

 ```bash
 rosrun <package_name> Motor_Controller.py